DAGWorks-Inc/hamilton/docs/get-started/why-hamilton.md

 These all provide capabilities to either (a) express and execute computation over datasets in python or (b) parallelize it.
 Often both.
 Hamilton has a variety of integrations with these systems.
-The basics is that Hamilton can make use of these systems to execute the DAG using the [GraphAdapter](reference/customizing-execution/index.rst) abstraction.
+The basics is that Hamilton can make use of these systems to execute the DAG using the [GraphAdapter](../reference/graph-adapters/index.rst) abstraction and [Lifecycle Hooks](../reference/lifecycle-hooks/index.rst).

 Hamilton also has a variety of plugins that further integrate with these systems.
-See the [hamilton without pandas](how-tos/use-without-pandas.rst) example for more details.
+See the [hamilton without pandas](../how-tos/use-without-pandas.rst) example for more details.